huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Mariadb.md

     vi filter/mariadb_filter.yaml
     ```

 2. In accordance to you replication needs, specify the data which is to be replicated.
-Use the format of the example explained below.
+Use the format of the example explained below:

     ```yaml
     allow: